 This course serves as an introduction to the development, structure, concepts, and methods of modern human geography.
-Students are introduced to the many sub-fields of human geography, including urban geography, cultural geography, environmental geography, political geography, regional geography, political geography, and economic geography.
+Students are introduced to the many sub-fields of human geography, including urban geography, cultural geography, environmental geography, historical geography, regional geography, political geography, and economic geography.
 This course is not only important to those students who wish to study for a BA in geography, but it will prove useful for those students who wish to enter programs in architecture, urban and regional planning, education, etc. as well.
-3 CR / (3,3)
+3 CR / (3,3,0)

+GEOG 102 UT Introduction to Contemporary Environmental and Resource

+Issues

-Introduction to Contemporary Environmental and Resource Issues of environmental and resource issues facing the planet today.
-It concentrates on both the spatial component of these issues and on the human/ environmental interactions.
-Topics covered include environmental ethics, the nature of ecosystems including biogeochemical cycles, energy flows, environmental hazards, politics, and economics, as well as various resource issues such as parks, forests, fisheries, wildlife, pollution, etc. 3 CR / (3,3)
+This course provides an overview of the types of environmental and resource issues facing the planet today.
+It concentrates on both the spatial component of these issues and on the human/environmental interactions.
+Topics covered include environmental ethics, the nature of ecosystems including biogeochemical cycles, energy flows, environmental hazards, politics, and economics, as well as various resource issues such as parks, forests, fisheries, wildlife, pollution, etc. 3 CR / (3,3,0)